engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 Sprint length typically grows with our organization's size and maturity.
 Start-ups need to address feedback from customers and investors quickly, so priorities can shift on a weekly basis.
 Again, we do not just drop our current tasks because a user reported a bug with low severity.
 Scale-ups introduce additional work force and overhead so weekly sprint planning and retrospection hinders work rather than fosters growth and may move to sprint cycles of two weeks.
 Enterprise scale organizations have established with predictable workloads.
 The main challenge here lies within innersourcing and communication.
 But we can work on our product without surprises or pivots.
 We benefit from three weeks of uninterrupted changes.

 Sprint cycles do not have to begin on a Monday.
 Monday and Friday are excellent buffer days to polish work, demos, prepare screen recordings, apply code review feedback, write additional documentation.

+Depending on the maturity of our product and organization, a single sprint cycle typically runs for one to four weeks.
+The younger our project, the shorter the sprint cycles.

 ## Measuring productivity